 For each of the environmental components, the monitoring plan specifies the parameters to be monitored; location of the monitoring sites and duration of monitoring.
 The monitoring plan also specifies the applicable standards, implementation and supervising responsibilities.

-A generic Environmental Monitoring Plan for each subcomponets is shown in the table below.
+A generic Environmental Monitoring Plan for Rural Road Maintenance activity is shown in the table below.